 Warrior of the Light

 First Published: 1997

 This manual is a way for people to live positively and can be used as a guide to incorporate alchemy into everyday life.
-Warrior of the Light also opens your eyes to reflecting on your life and life goals in ways that you may have not thought of before.
+Warrior of the Light also opens your eyes to reflecting on your life and your life goals in ways that you may not have thought of before.
 I personally found myself marking up the text and really benefiting from all the different ideas that were represented on each page.